awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Multimedia.md

 There is a brief outage while the `MULTIMEDIA` option is added\.
 After you add the option, you don't need to restart your DB instance\.
 As soon as the option group is active, Oracle Multimedia is available\.

+**Note**
+During this outage, password verification functions are disabled briefly\.
+You can also can expect to see events related to password verification functions during the outage\.
+Password verification functions are enabled again before the Oracle DB instance is available\.

 **To add the `MULTIMEDIA` option to a DB instance**

 1. Determine the option group that you want to use\.
 You can create a new option group or use an existing option group\.
 If you want to use an existing option group, skip to the next step\.
 Otherwise, create a custom DB option group with the following settings: